gene-ressler/bridge-designer/src/app/features/fly-thru/rendering/README.md

   animation to freeze and restart at user request.
 - **Interpolators.** Provides interpolated analyses that lie between the discrete load cases, also second level interpolations ("bi-interpolations") between pairs of these.
 See details below.
-- **Simluation state.** Uses the animation clock and interpolators to determine what's going on in the load test
+- **Simulation state.** Uses the animation clock and interpolators to determine what's going on in the load test
   simulation: applying the dead load, truck materializing as it approaches the bridge, traversing the bridge, dematerializing on the other side, or perhaps failing.